 It’s also important to remember that your top competition is likely spending top dollar on their budgets.
 This doesn’t mean that you have to go for broke, but it does mean that you have to consider what your competition is spending.

 Don’t let this intimidate you too much, though.
-A modest budget can still deliver results, but it will be a much slower climb to the top.
+A modest budget in PPC chiropractic advertising can still deliver results, but it will be a much slower climb to the top.

 5. Consider alternative platforms where your audience might also congregate.